SanjanPiya/AppRTC-iOS/README.md

 ##Nice2Haves
 - (setup) try multi URL selection list for urls and setups (for development, integration, productionq)
+- play ring-tone when calling

 ##Improveements & Checks
 -  websocket stays online when app goes in to background - also when no active video connectino
-- shaking video turns into connection problem
 - "waiting for answer" does not disappear (should be removed)
-- sound works video sometimes does not appear (no big no small window)
-- decline call from browser and handle it in app (also clear connections etc. (disconnect))
 - (sept) screen orientation change results in strange behavior - even sometimes connection breaks
 - if phone goes offline does it unregister form server too?
-- play sound when calling

 - iphone switches screen of after some minutes without activity (prevent)
 - user nandi to be configured over gui
 - websocket url should be configured over gui